Skip to main content

 • Block Storage: Destination storage

 You can add up to 24 virtual disks in total.
-Click Add disk to create a new disk.
+Click Add a disk to create a new disk.

 warning